Department of Teaching, Learning, and Curriculum

 Programs

-Our programs prepare teachers who can respond conscientiously to the needs of students from diverse backgrounds in order to support them in their learning.
-Teaching is a moral act.
-It is moral because, in a macro sense, student achievement and successful school experiences are related economically and ethically to the improvement of social and cultural conditions.
-Well-taught students grow to become adults who are able to participate fully in our democratic, pluralistic society.
-In a micro sense, teaching is moral because students' individual lives are improved as they grow and learn.
 Teachers must value and be committed to educating and working with all children, regardless of background or ethnicity - a challenging task, especially as the American culture becomes increasingly diverse.
 The programs and courses of study within this department enable aspiring teachers to demonstrate research-based teaching approaches, to expand their content knowledge in order to help students meet the challenges of the 21st century, to use educational technologies thoughtfully, to value education, and to appreciate the key role of critical thinking and problem solving in all aspects of schooling.
 The department has as its objectives the development of specified competencies needed for effective classroom performance.
-Laboratory and field experiences of increasing complexity are required and are correlated with theoretical components, providing an opportunity to apply information gathered in the program.
+Laboratory and clinical experiences of increasing complexity are required and are correlated with theoretical components, providing an opportunity to apply information gathered in the program.
 Instructional techniques used by the department faculty will include those methods the students are expected to learn and apply in clinical settings.

 While the department has specific prerequisite courses, students are expected to be able to demonstrate communication skills throughout the program.
-Further, students are expected to demonstrate behaviors and dispositions commensurate with established standards for professional educators, including the Florida Educator Accomplished Practices.
-The following are specific admission requirements:
+Further, students are expected to demonstrate behaviors and dispositions commensurate with established standards for professional educators, including the Florida Educator Accomplished Practices and INTASC principles.
+The following are specific admission requirements for undergraduate programs that lead to teacher licensure:

 - Satisfactory completion of 60 semester hours of credit from UNF or other regionally accredited institution(s).
 An Associate in Arts Degree (AA) from one of Florida's public community/state colleges or SUS schools satisfies General Education and Gordon Rule requirements.